-Flu shots work by taking advantage of the body's natural defense system: the immune system.
+Flu shots work by taking advantage of the body’s natural defense system: the immune system.
 When the vaccine enters the bloodstream, it releases viruses into the blood.
 Since flu shots contain viruses that are either very weakened, slightly altered, or inactive (“dead”), these viruses are not harmful.
-Regardless of the type of virus (i.e. weakened, slightly altered, or inactive), the immune system will always respond in the same manner: in response to the viruses, the immune system creates antibodies to “fight” against the harmless virus.
+Regardless of the type of virus (i.e. weakened, slightly altered, or inactive), the immune system will always respond in the same manner: it creates antibodies to “fight” against the harmless virus.
 Flu vaccines will allow these antibodies to fight effectively against the virus for roughly two weeks after the flu shot.
 The antibodies will emerge more quickly after first developing from the vaccine.
 If the flu later appears (in an active form), the immune system will recognize it from the vaccine and be able to provide antibody protection.
-This is how the flu shot works.

 While it is possible to get the flu after receiving the shot, you will be much more protected with the shot than you would have been without it.
 If you do contract the flu after having the shot, you will recuperate more quickly.
 The symptoms will be lessened or not manifest at all.

-(There is also a flu “mist”, offered as a counterpart for the flu shot.
-Bodily response and results are the same as with the flu shot.)
+Note: There is also a flu “mist”, offered as a counterpart for the flu shot.
+Bodily response and results are the same as with the flu shot.

 Each season, medical experts and researchers create flu shots with the viruses they believe to be the most common types in the upcoming season.
 In some seasons, viruses that are unaccounted for may pop up, but most years, the flu shot effectively targets the season’s most common viruses.
 Moreover, there are several tests and trials conducted on a national scale before the mass production of vaccines that ensure that the vaccine works on humans and is able to combat flu viruses.
 The Food and Drug Administration (FDA) approves all vaccines before their release.
 With all these tests and checks, everyone should feel confident when getting their flu shot!